 Usage

 For the VTM encoder, the configuration parameter MCTSEncConstraint controls the motion vector constraints for all tile boundaries within the picture.
+ALF and Bio are disabled for MCTS.

 Note that currently there is no bitstream syntax in VVC to indicate that the motion vector constraints are enabled on encoder side.
 Hence, the encoder produces the bitstream following the constraints but the constraints are not indicated in the bitstream.

 For the VTM decoder, a check of the constraints can be enabled with the parameter "--MCTSCheck=1".

+Preliminary results

+The following are preliminary results of the presented MCTS implementation.
+Test was carried out for 49 frames using the 360° CTC sequences with CMP projection format and a 6x4 uniform tile grid, i.e. 2x2 tiles per cube face.
+The anchor is regular VTM3.0 without tiles.
+The following is a sequence-wise overview of the attached result sheets.

+Random Access Configuration